kigawas/blog/content/posts/y-combinator-in-python.md

     (lambda x: f(lambda *args: x(x)(*args))))
   (lambda f: lambda n: 1 if n <= 1 else n * f(n - 1))(5))  # 120
 ```

+You'll get the same result.
+If you'd like to know why, evaluate it step by step.

 ## Conclusion